 History of Bordeaux

 Within an hour’s drive, you can visit several vineyards.
-Here are a few choice wine routes to please your palate.
+Here are a few wine choices to please your palate.

-East of Bordeaux is perfect for history enthusiasts as they discover the Bastide de Monsegue or de Sauveterre de Guyenne with medieval surroundings among the vines.
+The east of Bordeaux is perfect for history enthusiasts as they can discover the Bastide de Monsegue or de Sauveterre de Guyenne, which has medieval surroundings among the vines.
 The journey starts and finishes with the Côtes de Bordeaux and the picturesque Château de Cadillac, along with the Citadelle de Blayeor and a light lunch in Bouliac.
-You can visit the Abbaye de la Sauve—drunk in history.
+You can visit the Abbaye de la Sauve, drunk in history.
 Of Course, the wines are everywhere with a promising visit at the châteaux.

 Source